-Affection as Subversive Architecture seeks to reconfigure our understanding of social spaces and facilitate new forms of self-governance, creating the possibility for citizens to participate in the constructing of the public sphere.
-Moreover, it aims to create a circular economy whereby the ethos of collective learning and sustainable building creates not just structures, but also self-empowered communities.
-This poetic gesture of radical collectivity aims to challenge our understanding of how places of learning are archetypically conceived, and suggest alternative forms of physically and conceptually building schools, education and knowledge.
+Ultimately, Affection as Subversive Architecture – Unauthorised Entry Permitted seeks to reconfigure our understanding of social spaces and the ethics of care, whilst facilitating new forms of self-governance and alternative pedagogies, creating the possibility for citizens to participate in the construction of the public sphere.
+Moreover, it aims to create a circular economy whereby the ethos of collective learning creates self-empowered communities.
+This poetic gesture of radical collectivity aims to challenge our understanding of the ways in which cultural institutions are conceived.

-The participation of Recetas Urbanas in this exhibition is supported by Acción Cultural Española (AC/E) through a Mobility Grant in their Programme for the Internationalisation of Spanish Culture (PICE).
+The participation of Recetas Urbanas in this exhibition is supported by Acción Cultural Española (AC/E) through a Mobility Grant as part of the Programme for the Internationalisation of Spanish Culture (PICE).

 Recetas Urbanas is a design and advocacy collective of architects, lawyers and social workers led by Spanish architect Santiago Cirugeda and Alice Attout, who joined in 2008.
 The collective is based in Seville, Spain and brings to life self-built projects that rely on local participation to realise mobile structures using locally sourced, second and third-hand materials.
 Their work activates different areas of urban reality globally, from creating temporary sites for community discussion with shipping containers and architectural prostheses, to implementing new social housing models in collaboration with local governments.
 These projects are highly functional yet legally provocative, often challenging the lawfulness surrounding the occupation of public space.